 The promotion of health and the assessment of, the provision of care for and the treatment of health conditions by supportive, preventive, therapeutic, palliative and rehabilitative means in order to attain or maintain optimal function.

 Nursing practice includes both clinical and non-clinical roles.
-You can be practising nursing while not providing direct client care.
+You can be practicing nursing while not providing direct patient care.
 For example, when working in education, administration, policy or research roles.
-Nursing is not solely defined as a bedside role and direct client care.
+Nursing is not solely defined as a bedside role and direct patient care.

-To practise as a nurse in Ontario, you must be registered with the College of Nurses of Ontario.
+To practice as a nurse in Ontario, you must be registered with CNO.
 For your work outside of Ontario to be considered nursing practice, you must be registered, if required, with the nursing regulatory body or authority in the jurisdiction where you were or are currently practicing.
 For example, if you are using nursing practice in the Philippines as your evidence of recent practice, you must either be, or have been, registered with the Professional Regulation Commission in the Philippines at the time.

-Many applicants to the College meet this requirement by completing a CNO-approved nursing program within the past three years.
+Many CNO applicants meet this requirement by completing a CNO-approved nursing program within the past three years.